A Word of Warning to Young and Sensitive Readers:

 The Dragg'n Catchin' Pit

-Finding a stick lying on the ground nearby, Horus picked it up and gave the sleeping human child a few tentative, if rather rough pokes.
+Finding a stick lying on the ground nearby, Horus picked it up and gave the sleeping human child a few tentative, if rather ungentle, pokes.

 “Wake up already,” he said to Nib, “I’m hungry.”

 “So am I,” said Nib after a pleasant stretch.
-She had slept very well.
+She was accustomed to sleeping rough, and was well rested.
 “Let’s start walking, then, and maybe we’ll find something on the way, if we’re lucky.”

 “Maybe?”
 Horus repeated dismally.

-“Or maybe something will find us,” said Nib.
+“Or maybe something will find us,” said Nib with unsettling cheerfulness.
 “You never know.”

 “Something?
 Like my parents?”